Did you know that WordPress comes with a built-in feature that allows you to undo changes and go back to a previous version of a post?

 define('WP_POST_REVISIONS', false );

-This code disables WordPress post revisions feature on your website.
+This code disables the WordPress post revisions feature on your website.
 It will still allow WordPress to save one autosave and one revision in your browser storage.